charlesportwoodii/galnet-api/README.md

 GNNA is an API designed to scrape Galnet for content, and present it in a way that it can be _easily_ consumed by third party clients such as native applications or third party websites _without_ needing to scrape Galnet directly.

+This code has not been created in association with Frontier Developments and is unsupported by them, and may break at any time.
+Use at your own risk.

 For licensing information check the [LICENSE.md](LICENSE.md) file.

 ### API Endpoints